• Skip to primary navigation

 This Breakfast Casserole is the Perfect Dish for Large Gatherings!

-I have quite a few tasty breakfast recipes on this site, but there are two reasons this casserole is my favorite: Number one, to save time, you can put the casserole together the night before.
+I have quite a few tasty breakfast recipes on this site, but there are two reasons this biscuits and gravy casserole is my favorite: Number one, to save time, you can put the casserole together the night before.
 (So the only thing left to do the next morning is bake.)
-Number two, (and most important) this biscuits and gravy casserole is the perfect delicious combination of all things breakfast, and there are never any leftovers at our house!
+Number two, (and most important), this biscuits and gravy casserole is the perfect delicious combination of all things breakfast, and there are never any leftovers at our house!

 • Biscuits – check